SKKSaikia/StanfordSS/README.md

 <b> #POST STANFORD 🌏 </b>

-What do I miss most about Silicon Valley ?<br/>
-The people ; the community; and the craziness that goes around there.
-With a soothing weather, that helps concentrate and really dedicate oneself to something; is to die for.

-With a heavy heart; I bid goodbye ; to STANFORD, group hugged my room-mate Yulong and my Good friend Laura in the San Francisco International Airport.
+With a heavy heart; I bid goodbye to STANFORD, group hugged my room-mate Yulong and my Good friend Laura in the San Francisco International Airport.
 We knew; it was a goodbye for a very long time.
 Goodbye 💐 skk will always be there for you.
-Though physcially separated; I felt I knew them for a lifetime.
+Though it was only a quarter; I felt I knew them for a lifetime.
 It was hard, but it is the beauty of Life.
 My family was waiting back home.
-Skk flies out ; lands in INDIA.
+Skk flies out of SFO ; lands in INDIA (Mumbai).

+By then I made a lot of new friends Internationally, who were doing amazing things in CS; The day I landed, I met my friend Kalpit Veerwal from IIT Bombay, CSE [Yes, the topmost computer science school in India] and he showed me around campus.
+Kalpit was the topper in IIT JEE - M , scoring a perfect 360/360; ending in Limca book of records; Yes, the same exam I didn't make through.
+Life is beautiful.
+The twists are turns in life will take you where you belong; you just have to be yourself.

+What do I miss most about Silicon Valley ?<br/>
+The people ; the community; and the craziness that goes around there.
+With a soothing weather, that helps concentrate and really dedicate oneself to something; is to die for.